 Here, we have written the three lines of code and got the data.

 import pandas as pd olympicsData = pd.read_csv('data.csv', skiprows=4) olympicsData.head()

 If you are getting the same data, then perfect, you are in the right direction and have successfully imported the data.

 Access the DataFrames in Jupyter Notebook

 The next step is to access the DataFrame from that data.
 Type the following code inside the notebook cell and hit the ctrl + enter.

-You will see the first 30 rows and the last 30 rows as a result.
+As a result, you will see the first 30 rows and the last 30 rows.

 Access the Series in Notebook

 A series is a one-dimensional array of index data.
-If we want to access the series from the Olympics data, then you need to pass the column name as an index and see the output.
-Let’s say we need to see all the Sport in the Olympics.
+To access the series from the Olympics data, we must pass the column name as an index and see the output.
+Let’s say we need to see all the Sports in the Olympics.
 Write the following code inside the cell.

 See the output below.